Hanan-Wolverine/Firewall_Log_Analyzer/README.md

 3. Run the script:

 	"log_file_path = "firewall_log.txt"  - Make Sure Your Firewall Log file that  mention to this Script in here.
-And also log file want to available in same directory"
+And also log file must available in same directory"

         python firewall_log_analyzer.py   (It will show Summary Report in Same terminal)

 				or

-	python firewall_log_analyzer.py > firewall_log.txt   ( It will show summary report in firewall_log.txt file which is create in same directory)
+	python firewall_log_analyzer.py > firewall_log.txt   ( It will show summary report in firewall_log.txt file which will create in same directory)

 4. View the generated summary and log information.